 Hurt productivity without meaning to

-Why Employee Engagement Matters for Business Growth
+Why Is Employee Engagement Important for Business Growth?

 When engagement is high: